 In the five main categories, Texas ranked as follows:

 - Death rate – 17th

 - Speeding – 12th

-Each category was made up of smaller categories, such as pedestrian deaths and bicyclist deaths in the careless driving category.
+Each category is divided into smaller categories, such as pedestrian and bicyclist deaths in the careless driving category.
 Statistics about numerous subcategories were compiled, which led to a sub-ranking.
-The overall ranking for each state was compiled in a similar manner from category rankings and weighted.
+The overall ranking for each state was collected similarly to category rankings and weighted.
 (Read more about the study methodology.)

 Drunk Driving in Texas

 The NHTSA’s 2018 report about drunk driving says Texas had the most alcohol-impaired driving fatalities of any state, meaning that at least one driver in each crash had a blood-alcohol concentration (BAC) of .08% or higher.

 At least one driver was drinking in 1,677 fatal accidents in Texas in 2018 – 46% of all 3,642 traffic fatalities recorded.
 In 974 fatal accidents in Texas in 2018, at least one driver registered a .15% BAC or higher.

 A 2019 study by USDrugTestCenters.com found that from 2009 to 2018, the number of drunk driving arrests in Texas dropped by nearly 33 percent and that the number of drunk driving arrests had declined overall in the U.S. over the previous five years.